Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Florida residents had to deal with this problem after the vast majority of voters cast their ballots in support of Amendment 2 in November 2016.
-Amendment 2 was a law that would expand the state’s medical marijuana availability significantly beyond the 1,800 residents who qualified for medical marijuana at the time.
+Amendment 2 was a law that would expand the state’s medical marijuana availability significantly beyond the 1,800 residents who qualified for it at the time.

 Second, the law that residents voted in favor of would allow doctors to prescribe medical marijuana for debilitating medical conditions of the same kind or class as the nine specifically listed in the amendment if the doctor believes the use of marijuana outweighs the potential health risks.
-The blended rule proposed by lawmakers would require that a medical board approves each of the conditions first.
+The blended rule proposed by lawmakers required that a medical board approves each of the conditions first.
 Clearly, these two approaches were not in alignment.

 The Massachusetts bill was passed during informal sessions in both legislative chambers without a public hearing or a debate.
 Making matters worse, only a small number of lawmakers were actually present when the bill passed because many of them were away for the holidays at the time.
 Ultimately, marijuana sales in Massachusetts didn’t begin until November 20, 2018.